LensPlaysGames/Corth/README.md

 Ideally, it will be very similar to the simulate command up above, but sometimes quite a few arguments need to be specified. \
 To avoid this as much as possible, Corth sets default values based on your operating system.

-##### Small bug warning -- On Linux, if you specify an output name to Corth with `-o`, it may not be reflected in the output executable of your linker!
+##### Warning! -- On Linux, if you specify an output name to Corth with `-o`, it will only affect the generated assembly file name, not the output object or executable file.
 Look for `a.out` or similar.
+This may over-write previously-compiled-programs, so be careful!
+To accurately rename the output executable, pass the corresponding option to your linker with `-add-lo <option>`. \
+For example: `-add-lo "-o my_program"`

 ### On Windows
 Open a terminal and navigate to the directory containing Corth.exe. \